parakalan/parakalan.github.io/_posts/2025-07-25-blue-pot-problem.md

 1. One unified entity that is inherently blue-pot-ish?
 2. A pot (substance) that has blueness (quality) - two distinct but related aspects?

 This matters because the same logical structure applies to understanding God's nature.
-When we say God is "Satyavan" (truthful entity), does it mean:
+When we say God is "Satyavan", does it mean:

 1. God possesses truthfulness (like a pot possesses blueness - substance + quality)
 2. God just IS the Truthful One (like a unified "truthful-God" entity)